JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 and then gets a vector out via `reduction` which is the time series of `x(t)`.

-The nice thing about `diffeq_rd` is that it takes care of the type handling necessary to make it compatible with the neural network framework (here Flux.jl).
+The nice thing about `diffeq_rd` is that it takes care of the type handling necessary to make it compatible with the neural network framework (here Flux).
 To show this, let's define a neural network with the function as our single layer, and then a loss function that is the squared distance of the output values from `1`.
 In Flux, this looks like: